 Due to lack of planning, curious luck, and serendipity I have ended up bouncing from north to south and coast to coast quite a bit during my time in Florida.
 I found myself in Tampa on three different occasions.
 Although I can’t say much on the city itself, the three attractions I stumbled upon were worth the rerouting.

 Gasparilla.
-In exchange for a ride to the airport and a night of experiencing what van life is really like, a friend from upstate split a hotel room in a not-so-pleasant area of Tampa with me so I on the other hand could get a night away from van life.
-I have hesitated to get a hotel since this night as the room was used for a total of maybe two hours.. the bed sheets did not even get a chance to be turned down.
-Waiting for the room to be ready I found that I happened to be in town on the rowdiest night of the year- Gasparilla.
+In exchange for a night of experiencing what van life is really like, a friend from upstate split a hotel room in a not-so-pleasant area of Tampa with me so I, on the other hand, could get a night away from van life.
+Waiting for the room to be ready I learned that I happened to be in town on the rowdiest night of the year- Gasparilla.
 Joe Gaspar was a pirate based out of southern Florida in the 18th and 19th century who ruled the Spanish waters.
 He was eventually defeated by a US navy ship.
 When the city tried to hold a celebration for the victory, Ye Mystic Krewe of Gasparilla surprised the city with a mock pirate attack.
 To this day every January a pirate invasion occurs in the district of Ybor City, only these days its maintained in an orderly parade.
 People flock to the streets decked out in their pirate gear to take part in the invasion.
 We unfortunately missed the parade but were able to partake in the night life and meet a few pirates lingering behind from the day’s festivities.
 By 3 am we found ourselves dancing among a mass of people at a local a gay bar with the friendliest pirates I have ever encountered.
 Due to the copious amounts of alcohol it took to keep up with these bandits, we spent the next 3 hours lost wandering the streets of Tampa in the pouring rain trying to scavenge a ride home.

 My next visit to Tampa found me in a world of polar opposition to the chaos and pirates found on the streets of Ybor City.
 Enter the Wat Mongkolratanaram, a Buddhist temple that is so much more than a house of meditation.
 Every Sunday people of every race, religion, and background gather on the grounds to indulge in fresh made Thai dishes, tasty deserts, and bubble tea.